(Last Update: 07/07/2025)

 Considerations for Hot Sleepers

 Hot sleepers should look for mattresses designed with cooling technologies.
-Options like the Helix Midnight Luxe with GlacioTex Cooling Cover or the Purple Mattress with GelFlex Grid are tailored to dissipate heat and maintain a comfortable sleeping temperature
+Options like the Helix Midnight Luxe with GlacioTex Cooling Cover or the Purple Mattress with GelFlex Grid are tailored to dissipate heat and maintain a comfortable sleeping temperature.

 🔄 Adapting to Changing Sleep Habits